3 killed when firefighting helicopters collide in Southern California, officials say - KESQ

 “Although this was a tragic event, we are also thankful today that it wasn’t worse,” Fulcher said.
 “The individuals in the first helicopter were able to able to land safely without incident and no one else was hurt.”

-The helicopter pilot was performing work under contract with the California Department of Forestry and Fire Protection, fire captain and spokesman Richard Cordova said Sunday evening.
+The helicopter pilot was flying under contract with the California Department of Forestry and Fire Protection, fire captain and spokesman Richard Cordova said Sunday evening.

 The crash is being investigated by the National Transportation Safety Board.